This Cyber Monday Envato Tuts+ courses will be reduced to just $3. Don't miss out.

 Next up on the agenda was to create some legs for the robot.
 Always making sure the perspective visually matched the rest of the body, I intentionally made his lower legs out of large flat surfaces to accommodate the bits of type that I had envisioned for them.

 I was finally ready to start adding in all of my supporting type.
-I began by selecting and skewing the robot's left shoulder block so that it appeared as if it were swinging in mid stride.
+I began by selecting and skewing the robot's left shoulder block so that it appeared to be swinging in mid stride.

-Finally, I did the same for the actors, producer and director credits on the leg and added a fictitious studio cred above the right shoulder.
-You can also see I began to render the dust clouds that I talked about in the previous step.
+Finally, I did the same for the actors, producer and director credits on the leg, and added a fictitious studio cred above the right shoulder.
+You can also see that I began to render the dust clouds that I talked about in the previous step.

 My next task was to create a ribbed metallic effect on the robot's arms.
 I could have created a section and copied and repeated it along the length of the arm manually, but to get even spacing just by eyesight would take an eternity.
 Fortunately, there's a much better way.